System and Organization Control (SOC) Reporting Services

 Tracking the Controls You Provide to Your Clients

 With more and more companies outsourcing their financially significant and information technology services to third parties, it has become critical for user organizations to understand each service entity and its internal controls.
 The American Institute of Certified Public Accountants (AICPA) has replaced the traditional SAS 70 and more recent SSAE16, as well as Webtrust and Systrust reports/seals and more recent AT101, with a new set of standards: the Statement on Standards for Attestation Engagements No. 18:

-Known once as a SAS70 and more recently referred to as “SSAE 16,”, a service provider can now be audited against one or more of the following Service Organization Control (SOC) standards: SOC 1 This SOC report covers controls at a service organization that may be relevant to user entities’ internal control over financial reporting.
+Known once as a SAS70 and more recently referred to as “SSAE 16,”, a service provider can now be audited against one or more of the following System and Organization Control (SOC) standards: SOC 1 This SOC report covers controls at a service organization that may be relevant to user entities’ internal control over financial reporting.

 Two types of SOC 1 reports exist as follows: